JDENredden/jekyll/_posts/tumblr/thinking-laterally/2013-09-25-an-exercise-in-futility-pro-tip-taking-candids.md

 ---
 layout: post
 categories: tumblr thinking-laterally
-title: an exercise in futility pro tip taking candids
+title: An exercise in futility
 date: '2013-09-25T18:33:00+09:30'
 tags:
 - an excercise in futility